Numbering (computability theory): Types of numberings

 A numbering is total if it is a total function.
-If the domain of a partial numbering is recursively enumerable then there always exists an equivalent total numbering (equivalence of numberings is defined below).
+If the domain of a partial numbering is computably enumerable then there always exists an equivalent total numbering (equivalence of numberings is defined below).

 A numbering η is decidable if the set $\{ (x,y) : \eta(x) = \eta(y)\}$ is a decidable set.

 A numbering η is single-valued if η(x) = η(y) if and only if x=y; in other words if η is an injective function.
 A single-valued numbering of the set of partial computable functions is called a Friedberg numbering.